 dicom-xml = "application/dicom-+xml"

 dicom-json = "application/dicom+json"

+octet-stream = "application/octet-stream"

+All DICOM Media Types may have a transfer syntax parameter, but its usage may be constrained by the service for which they are used.

+Note.
+The application/dicom+xml and application/dicom+json Media Types may have a transfer syntax parameter in order to specify the encoding of inline binary data,

-All DICOM Media Types may have transfer syntax and character set parameters, but their usage may be constrained by the service for which they are used.
+All DICOM Media Types may have a character set parameter, but its usage may be constrained by the service for which they are used.

 6.1.1.8.1.1 DICOM Multipart Media Types

 The syntax of multipart media types is: